hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 #  R6S Weapon Statistics
-Provides detailed statistics for all weapons in Rainbow Six: Siege.
+Provides detailed statistics for all weapons in Tom Clancy's Rainbow Six Siege.
 This includes the weapon's damage at distances up to 40 meters, fire rate, damage per second, shots to down or kill, reload time and ADS time.
 # About how the data is collected
 Generally speaking I am trying to collect as much of the data myself and by hand because Ubisoft has proven to be an unreliable source for statistics.
 At the same time I am trying cut corners where possible.
 ## Damage stats